LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 prompt and input streams, ``question_prompt_stream(Kind, Component, Prompt, Stream)`` :ref:`methods_question_prompt_stream_4`.

-An usage example of this mechanism can be found in the ``debugger`` tool where it's used to abstract the user interaction when tracing a goal execution in debug mode.
+A usage example of this mechanism can be found in the ``debugger`` tool where it's used to abstract the user interaction when tracing a goal execution in debug mode.